robis24/WikiSearchFrontNext/README.md

 > **Warning**
 > In development, not ready for use

-see https://github.com/Open-CSP/WikiSearchFront for production ready verison
+see https://github.com/Open-CSP/WikiSearchFront for production ready version

 The **WikiSearchFront** MediaWiki extension is a front-end for [WikiSearch](https://www.mediawiki.org/wiki/Extension:WikiSearch "Extension:WikiSearch") written in Vue.js